Miley Cyrus Channels Hannah Montana, Wears Jeans & Shiny Black Boots In Instagram Post During ‘Lit’ October

 It’s been a busy few months for the former Disney star, who has been at the center of two public breakups.
 In August, Cyrus and her husband, actor Liam Hemsworth, announced they were separating after just about a year of marriage.
 Miley then had a public fling with Kaitlynn Carter, though that couple also has reportedly called it quits.

-Per The Inquisitr, Miley took to Instagram at the end of September to discuss loyalty and love and the unconditional support she receives from her pets.
+Per The Inquisitr, Miley took to Instagram at the end of September to discuss loyalty, love, and the unconditional support she receives from her pets.

 “Waking up surrounded by animals is my favorite way to start a morning.
 I am immediately reminded about LOVE without conditions,” Cyrus wrote.